Basel III – The International Regulatory Framework for Banks

-The pace of change has not slowed since the financial crisis of 2007-2008, as the Basel Committee on Banking Supervision seeks a better way to regulate banks through Basel III.
+The pace of change has not slowed since the financial crisis of 2007-2008, as the Basel Committee on Banking Supervision seeks to increase risk management, deal with financial stress and strengthen the banks’ transparency through Basel III.

 Basel III is constantly developing

 The Basel Committee on Banking Supervision continues to drive considerable evolution in the regulation of financial institutions around the world.
-Basel III has become shorthand for a wide range of changes – some already complete and some still in motion – to credit risk, market risk, operational risk, liquidity risk, and risk governance.
+Basel III has become shorthand for a wide range of changes to credit risk, market risk, operational risk, liquidity risk, and risk governance.

-The framework was begun in the wake of the Financial Crisis of 2007-2008 by the Basel Committee, which is an international organization of regulators who mutually agree the final approaches in each area.
-These approaches are then implemented in each jurisdiction by local regulators.
+The framework begun in the wake of the Financial Crisis of 2007-2008 by the Basel Committee, an international organization with the purpose of enhancing financial stability by improving supervisory knowhow and the quality of banking administration worldwide.

 A fresh approach to bank regulation